 Celebrating Empanadas at Every Meal

 In the United States, National Empanada Day falls on April 8.
 There's a reason that this dish has stood the test of time, evolved along the way, and become more than just an on-the-go snack option for wearied workers.

 To this end, why not make them as much of a staple in your family's diet as possible?
 In addition to traditional lunch or dinner versions, you can also create breakfast empanadas and dessert versions, as well!

 Most early-bird versions are made with a form of breakfast meat (ham, sausage, bacon), along with eggs and cheese.
 Popular dessert ingredients include apples and cinnamon, chocolate and caramel, deep-fried bananas, and more.

 Because this food is so dense, it's best to stick to a light and comforting drink.
 Pair yours with a Yerba Mate, and you've got an instant, balanced meal.

 Try Your Hand at a Batch of Empanadas

 Their elaborate shape and intricate design make empanadas look fancy.
 However, it might surprise you to find that this is one of the easiest and quickest dishes around.
 It's also adaptable, so you can encourage everyone to come to the table and stay there.

 Are you looking for the ideal complement to your recent batch?
 Our drink does just that.

 We pride ourselves on providing the highest-quality ingredients to deliver a delicious cup every time.
-Contact us to learn more recipes and discover how our Yerba Mate can make even the most excellent meal that much better.
+Check out our store and discover how our Yerba Mate can make even the most excellent meal that much better.